Criteria of Adequacy

 (The Art of Scientific Investigation, First Printing (pp. 56-71) by W.I.B.
 Beveridge)

-Posted on Wednesday, 16:00, March 3, 2010, in Science & Scientists, Skepticism & Skeptics and tagged Criteria of Adequacy, Evidence, Fruitfulness, Hypotheses, Hypothesis, Karl Popper, Pixies, Pseudoscience, Science, Testability, Theories, Theory.
+Posted on Wednesday, 16:00, March 3, 2010, in Science, Skepticism and tagged Criteria of Adequacy, Evidence, Fruitfulness, Hypotheses, Hypothesis, Karl Popper, Pixies, Testability, Theories, Theory.
 Bookmark the permalink.
 1 Comment.